-Here is a spoiler alert for you: God’s love will stretch us if we open our hearts.
-Our hearts get bigger and our life gets better when we let Him in.
-God won’t give up on loving us, not in a million years.
+God will not give up on loving us, not in a million years.
 It is something to remember in our worst hour.
 His love puts us back together and heals our brokenness.
 His love is both soothing and infectious.
 Inspired by His generous affections, we go out and do the same.
 We spread His love.
 And it all starts with receiving His.

 “All you need is love,